X-10 Graphite Reactor: Operation

 X-10 supplied the Los Alamos Laboratory with the first significant samples of plutonium.
 Studies of these by Emilio G. Segrè and his P-5 Group at Los Alamos revealed that it contained impurities in the form of the isotope plutonium-240, which has a far higher spontaneous fission rate than plutonium-239.
 This meant that it would be highly likely that a plutonium gun-type nuclear weapon would predetonate and blow itself apart during the initial formation of a critical mass.
 The Los Alamos Laboratory was thus forced to turn its development efforts to creating an implosion-type nuclear weapon—a far more difficult feat.

 The X-10 chemical separation plant also verified the bismuth-phosphate process that was used in the full-scale separation facilities at Hanford.
-Finally, the reactor and chemical separation plant provided invaluable experience for engineers, technicians, reactor operators, and safety officials who then moved on to the Hanford site.
+The reactor and chemical separation plant provided invaluable experience for engineers, technicians, reactor operators, and safety officials who then moved on to the Hanford Site.

 Peacetime use

 After the war ended, the graphite reactor became the first facility in the world to produce radioactive isotopes for peacetime use.
 On August 2, 1946, Oak Ridge National Laboratory director Eugene Wigner presented a small container of carbon-14 to the director of the Barnard Free Skin and Cancer Hospital, for medical use at the hospital in St. Louis, Missouri.
 Subsequent shipments of radioisotopes, primarily iodine-131, phosphorus-32, carbon-14, and molybdenum-99/technetium-99m, were for scientific, medical, industrial and agricultural uses.

 In August 1948, the reactor was used to produce the first electricity derived from nuclear power.
 Uranium slugs within an aluminum tube were irradiated within the reactor core.
 Water was circulated through the tube by means of an automatic feedwater system to generate steam.
 This steam was fed to a model steam engine, a Jensen Steam Engines #50, which drove a small generator that powered a single bulb.
 The engine and generator are on display at the reactor loading face, just below the staircase leading to the loading platform.

-The X-10 Graphite Reactor was shut down on November 4, 1963, after twenty years of use.
+The X-10 Graphite Reactor was shut down on November 4, 1963, after 20 years of use.
 It was designated a National Historic Landmark on December 21, 1965, and added to the National Register of Historic Places on October 15, 1966.
 In 1969 the American Society for Metals listed it as a landmark for its contributions to the advancement of materials science and technology, and in 2008 it was designated as a National Historic Chemical Landmark by the American Chemical Society.
 The control room and reactor face are accessible to the public during scheduled tours offered through the American Museum of Science and Energy.